 IMPORTANT!
 Read your result within 10 minutes of doing a test.
 Disregard any changes to your result after this time.

-When can I test with Clearblue® Early Detection?
+⌛ When can I test with Clearblue® Ultra Early?

 Number of days before the expected period

 % of samples from pregnant women giving a pregnant result

 My test says I’m ‘Pregnant’.
 What should I do?

 You should see your doctor who can advise you on what steps you should take next.

 My test says I’m ‘Not Pregnant’ but I still think I may be.
 What should I do?